Adithya-R-Parashar/clg-vote-site/README.md

 # clg-vote-site
-website for conducting college elections with efficiency and privacy. conducting elections made easy. languages used: HTML, CSS, python with Flask app.py has the main logic of the website running and uses Flask web framework to handel user request and give a response templates contains all the HTML pages used in the website. the static folder contains all the images and digital assets used in the website none of the dependencies were uploaded.
+The product is offcally called VoteCamp.us website for conducting college elections with efficiency and privacy. conducting elections made easy. languages used: HTML, CSS, python with Flask app.py has the main logic of the website running and uses Flask web framework to handel user request and give a response templates contains all the HTML pages used in the website. the static folder contains all the images and digital assets used in the website none of the dependencies were uploaded.